 3 Provide clear instructions to guide users

 When asking a query a user might now not apprehend or for fields requiring a specific structure don’t cover help text behind a tooltip.
-Make positive you grant concise, visible microcopy to help users complete their tasks.
+Make positive you grant concise, visible microscopy to help users complete their tasks.

 Our brains technique visual images extensively faster than text.
 By including visible prompts such as icons or selectable images, you can boost completion time.
 Remember, always include a text label to clarify which means and take away ambiguity.